aAMoss/EventImageDataProcessor/README.md

 Will need to remove the superfluous functions for setting the program variables.. also please ignore the additional program files that seem to have little or nothing in them- currently in the process of refactoring and expanding the code.

+Commandline argument functions now in hyper.c, hyper.h hold the definitions

+Still a few variables to go, in addition to some general formatting.

+I've decided to not bother with a multi-threaded version of the program, it's not the fastest but it does the job.

+My plan is to continue refining and getting this program to a suitable end state while I plan and start on a more robust and expanded version 2 of the tool.
+More on that soon.

 ### EIDP
 *Coming soon*
 <br>